Chart Color Schemes

 Blair Athol is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Blair Athol's dwelling structure, as per the latest Census, consisted of 79.7% houses and 20.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 74.6% houses and 25.4% other dwellings.
-Home ownership in Blair Athol was at 21.9%, with mortgaged dwellings at 31.9% and rented ones at 46.2%.
-The median monthly mortgage repayment in the area was $1,600, lower than Adelaide metro's average of $1,603.
-The median weekly rent figure was recorded as $321, similar to Adelaide metro's $320.
-Nationally, Blair Athol's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Blair Athol, as recorded at the latest Census, 79.7% of dwellings were houses with the remaining 20.3% being semi-detached homes, apartments, or other types.
+This is compared to Adelaide metro's 74.6% houses and 25.4% other dwellings.
+Home ownership in Blair Athol stood at 21.9%, with mortgaged dwellings at 31.9% and rented ones at 46.2%.
+The median monthly mortgage repayment was $1,600, lower than Adelaide metro's average of $1,603.
+The median weekly rent in Blair Athol was $321, compared to Adelaide metro's $320.
+Nationally, Blair Athol's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing